 Why use serverless computing?

 Serverless computing offers a number of advantages over traditional cloud-based or server-centric infrastructure.
 For many developers, serverless architectures offer greater scalability, more flexibility, and quicker time to release, all at a reduced cost.
 With serverless architectures, developers do not need to worry about purchasing, provisioning, and managing backend servers.
-However, serverless computing is not a magic bullet for all enterprises in the web application space.
+However, serverless computing is not a magic bullet for all web application developers.

 How does serverless computing work?

-Serverless computing is a web architecture in which a vendor provides backend services as they are needed.
+Serverless computing is an architecture in which a vendor provides backend services as they are needed.
 To learn more about serverless computing, see What is serverless computing?

 What are the advantages of serverless computing?